NourEldin-Osama/Organizational-Development-Centralized-DBMS/README.md

 ## Roles

-- If you are an Administrator User You Can Browse Pages that Normal User Can't Enter
+- Administrator User You Can Browse Pages that Normal User Can't Enter
-- Also You Can Add or Edit or Delete Data
+- Administrator User You Can Add or Edit or Delete Data
 - Normal User Can Only Access Certain Pages and View Data

 ### **Home with Privilege**